On Primes of Ordinary and Hodge-Witt Reduction: Explicit examples

-\begin{example}[Surfaces of general type] Suppose $C,C'$ are smooth projective curves over $\Q$.
-Assume that $C$ is hyperelliptic curve of genus $g\geq 2$ whose Jacobian has Complex multiplication and that genus of $C'$ is at least two, the Jacobian of $C$ (resp. $C'$) is not isogenous to a factor of the Jacobian of $C'$ (resp. $C$).
-Then $C$ has good ordinary reduction at a positive density of primes.
-Now consider the surface $S=C\times_\Q C'$, then $S$ is a surface with good Hodge-Witt reduction at positive density set of primes; and $S$ has good ordinary reduction precisely when both $C,C'$ have good ordinary reductions.
-Thus we have examples of surfaces of general type where Conjecture~\ref{positive-density-hodge-witt} and Conjecture~\ref{serre} hold and provide different sets of primes. \end{example}
+\begin{example}[Surfaces of general type] Suppose $C,C'$ are smooth, projective curves over $\Q$.
+Assume that $C$ is curve of genus $g_C\geq2$, and $C'$ has genus $g_{C'}=2$.
+Assume that the Jacobian of $C$ is a simple abelian variety with Complex multiplication.
+Assume that the Jacobian of $C$ (resp. $C'$) is not isogenous to a factor of the Jacobian of $C'$ (resp. $C$).
+Since the Jacobian of $C$ has CM, $C$ has good ordinary reduction at a positive density of rational primes.
+By \cite[Corollary 2.9]{ogus82}, $C'$ has good ordinary reduction at a positive density of primes.
+Let $\dora{C}, \dora{C'}$ be the density of primes of good ordinary reduction for $C,C'$ respectively.
+Thus $\dora{C},\dora{C'}>0$.
+Now consider the smooth, projective surface $S=C\times_\Q C'$.
+By an argument similar to the one given in \Cref{elliptic-curve-example}, \Cref{elliptic-curve-example2} and \Cref{pr:curves-are-hodge-witt}, $S$ is a surface with good Hodge-Witt reduction whenever $C$ or $C'$ has ordinary reduction.
+Moreover, $S$ has good ordinary reduction at $p$ precisely when both $C,C'$ have good ordinary reduction modulo $p$.
+Let $\dora{S}$ (resp. $\dhwa{S}$) be the density of primes of good ordinary reduction for $S$ (resp.
+Hodge-reduction for $S$), let $\dora{C,C'}$ be the set of primes where both $C,C'$ have good, ordinary reduction.
+Then